Skip to main content

 The following course must be completed previously: MATH 251 or equivalent.

-Description: Characteristic and minimum polynomials; invariant subspaces, invariant direct sums; nilpotent operators, Jordan canonical form; cyclic subspaces; rational canonical form; bilinear and quadratic forms; inner product; orthogonality; adjoint operators and orthogonal operators.
+This course continues the study of vector spaces and linear transformations, with mathematical rigour.
+Topics may include characteristic and minimum polynomials; invariant subspaces, invariant direct sums; cyclic subspaces; rational canonical form; bilinear and quadratic forms; inner product; orthogonality; adjoint operators and orthogonal operators; Jordan canonical form.

 Notes: